yanirta/EyesUtilities/README.md

     + `-d [FolderPath]` - Set custom report output destination.
 Default: `'.'`
     + `-t [FilePath]` - Set report template file.
 Default `./report.templ`
     + `-rt [title]` - Set the title of the report
+    + `-dv` - Disable SSL certificate check and ignore possible errors.
+Note that using this flag is unsecured and dangerous.

 ##### Template syntax:
 The engine lies beneath this report generation is based on [Velocity framework]() which widely used in MVC frameworks to implement web-apps.